April 21st, 2020 Last Updated on: August 18th, 2021

 Corn, Beans, and Squash

 All across the continent, Native American food focused on these three staples.
-Corn was eaten as is, ground into cornmeal, and used in a variety of recipes.
+Corn was eaten as is, or ground up and used in a variety of recipes.
 Hard beans of various types were especially popular in the Southwest.
 Squash was just one of the families of vegetables commonly used in recipes both traditional and modern.

 Other Plant-Based Ingredients